Who can be part of NYO-USA?

 NYO-USA is a program for orchestral players ages 16-19 created by Carnegie Hall's Weill Music Institute.
 Each summer, a group of the country's most talented young instrumentalists comes together to interact with each other, learn from an all-star faculty, play under the direction of a celebrated conductor, and tour to different parts of the world, playing in some of the most famous concert halls.
 As a member of NYO-USA, you will be a musical ambassador, representing your home school/ensemble, your state/region, and your country.

 When is the program?

 NYO-USA is a summer program, scheduled each year for three and a half to four and a half weeks between late June and mid-August, depending on the tour destination and itinerary.
-For 2014, participating musicians must be available from July 5 through August 6.
 The dates for 2015 will be approximately June 27 through July 28 (but are subject to change until tour arrangements have been finalized).
 Because of the intensive nature of the program, no absences for any part of this period are permitted.

 Where does the NYO-USA training residency take place?